muhammedimtiyaz/Notable/README.md

 ## Description
 ### Search
-NoTable makes it easy for users to search Michelin star restaurants to find available reservations.
+NoTable makes it easy for users to search restaurants to find available reservations.
 One can search by location, restaurant name, or cuisines.
 ![index](https://res.cloudinary.com/chengzii/image/upload/v1523658252/starTable_search.jpg)